hyrise/hyrise/CONTRIBUTING.md

 - Don't write `this->` if you don't have to
 - Use C++11 for loops when possible: `for (const auto& item : items) {...}`
 - When creating a vector where you know the size beforehand, use `reserve` to avoid unnecessary resizes and allocations
-- When spawning a job / thread that executes a lambda, do not capture everything by reference (e.g. `JobTask([&](){}`).
-Chances are that you build something that is not thread-safe.
-Carefully select all parameters by hand and keep in mind that the caller might suddenly disappear if another thread causes an exception.

 ## Naming Conventions
 - Files: lowercase separated by underscores, e.g., abstract_operator.cpp